PWalll/Notifier-Public/README.md

 # Notifier
-This is a notifier for my gmail using gapi and discord-webhook.

 First download the code with this [url](https://github.com/PWalll/Notifier-Public/archive/master.zip).

 Then you must go to the [Google Quickstart](https://developers.google.com/gmail/api/quickstart/nodejs) and click the enable the Gmail API button.